BlueBrain/region-grower/README.md

 # Region Grower

 Synthesize neuronal morphologies in a given spatial context provided by an atlas.
+The documentation can be found here: https://region-grower.readthedocs.io/en/latest/

 ## Introduction